Leehembling/leehembling/README.md

 📈 **Projects:**
 - Developed a sales dashboard in Power BI to track performance metrics.
 - Analyzed customer data using Python to identify key market segments.
-- Created an interactive Tableau report to visualize economic data trends.
+- Created an interactive Tableau report to visualise economic data trends.
 - WIP: Developing a basic app to use with the Football Manager series of games that aids with team selection.

 🎯 **Goals:**